dambergn/node-password-manager/README.md

 # Node Password Manager
 This is a self hosted node based password manager with client side AES encryption and de-cryption of passwords.

+## Setup
+Run setup.sh to install node packages and generate a SSL cert.
+run install.sh to install as a service.
+run start.sh to start server.

+on first run default user and pass is
+User: admin
+Pass: Password!1
+Please go to the admin pannel and change password to use.

 ## installed packages
 - nodemon
 - express